dmitryaleks/sequence-models/README.md

 #### Word embeddings

-We say we embed a word when we get a word a map (embed) it into an N-dimensional space of features (governed by N unique features).
+We say we embed a word when we get a word and map (embed) it into an N-dimensional space of features (governed by N unique features).

 Note that it is sometimes convenient to reduce dimensionality of the feature space to visualize it.
 E.g. t-SNE (t-Distributed Stochastic Neighbor Embedding) algorithm allows reducing a 300 dimensional feature space to a 2D space for visualization purposes.
 It often happens that related words tend to appear close to each other spatially.